wcyn/clips-horticulture-expert-system/README.md

 __Description__: Determines the type of plant affected
 __Rule conditions__: Only fires if __no__ `diagnosis` has been reached, and __no__ `plant-name` has been provided by the user

-## Query Rules for Specific Plants
+## Query Rules for Specific Symptoms
 A lot of repetition is involved here.
 Each symptom rule essentially has the same structure.
 Here's an example for the first symptom of the __Rose Rust__ disease.

 ### `defrule determine-yellow-patch-leaves`
 __Description__: Determines whether the rose plant has yellow patches on its leaves
 __Rule conditions__: Only fires if __no__ `diagnosis` has been reached __and__ `plant-name` is `rose`
-If these conditions are reached, assert the `symptom-details` facts.
+If these conditions are reached, assert the [`symptom-details`](#deftemplate-symptom-details) facts.
 Also ,ask the user a yes / no question and assign the answer to `presence`.

 ```
 (defrule determine-yellow-patch-leaves ""